lorainelab/bioviz/README.md

 ## Test your knowledge ##

-Do this: To make sure you understand the site and to update it, add your name to the list of contributors on the BioViz Web site.
+To make sure you understand the site and how to update it, do this:

+* Add your name to the list of contributors on the BioViz Web site.
 Then issue a pull request.

 Good luck!